idoshahar96-sudo/brain-bleed-algorithm-evaluation/README.md

   of scans overall, which is a real deployability constraint.
 - Pairwise agreement tells a more nuanced story: algo1 and algo3 give the same answer on 93% of scans, but that's driven almost entirely by matching negative calls on the actual negatives, which have the absolute dominance in the data.
 Restricted to the actual positievs scans, which have the most significant medical value, the highest pairwise agreement is between algo2 and algo3, at 77%.
+Which means that if we will only care about detecting the actual positives, algo2 would fit.

 ## Repo structure